binaryphile/www.minimak.org/pages/index.md

           layout where every key has changed fingers.</p>

           <p>
-          It's also Control key friendly.
+          It's also Control-key friendly.
 The majority of frequently-used command combinations are unchanged.</p>

       - class: layout-item-2